modelflows/modelflowsapp/deeplearning.md

 The POD-DL model can process datasets represented as tensors of either four or five dimensions, structured as [C,X,Y,Z,T].
 Here, C denotes the dataset components, such as different velocity components, Reynolds numbers, or initial conditions.
 The indices X, Y and Z correspond to the spatial discretization along the $x$-, $y$- and $z$-axis, respectively, while T represents the temporal dimension, indicating the number of snapshots.
 For four-dimensional tensors, the Z index may either be absent or set to Z = 1. <ins>Datasets with higher or lower dimensionality, or with a different arrangement of dimensions, may result in errors when executing the codes</ins>.

-For example these codes can be tested using the dataset corresponding to the two-dimensional laminar flow past a cylinder, which is available [here](https://modelflows.github.io/modelflowsapp/databases/#cylinder-2d), or the three-dimensional laminar flow past a cylinder, which is available [here](https://modelflows.github.io/modelflowsapp/databases/#cylinder-3d-long).
+For example these codes can be tested with either the dataset corresponding to the two-dimensional laminar flow past a cylinder, which is available [here](https://modelflows.github.io/modelflowsapp/databases/#cylinder-2d), or the three-dimensional laminar flow past a cylinder, which is available [here](https://modelflows.github.io/modelflowsapp/databases/#cylinder-3d-long).
+Also note these models require a CPU for training.

 #### POD-DL: Fixed temporal horizon <a id="hybrid-predictive-model-fixed-h"></a>
 ![Figure pod_dl_fixed_horizon](https://github.com/modelflows/modelflowsapp/blob/master/assets/img/2025_01_30_AbadiaHeredia_POD_DL_Orig.png?raw=true)